 Here is what was prophesied in Isaiah about Christ: “For unto us a child is born, unto us a Son is given: and the government shall be upon His shoulder: and His Name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, the Prince of peace.
 Of the increase of His government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even forever” (9:6-7).

-When Christ establishes God’s government on earth, it will usher in peace for all nations!
+When Christ establishes God’s government on Earth, it will ultimately usher in peace for all nations!

 All God’s Prophets Preached the Gospel